boku7/boku7.github.io/_posts/2019-09-15-SLAE32_1_BindShell.md

 ## Overview
 For the first Assigment of the SLAE32 course, we were tasked with creating shellcode for a TCP bind shell.

-_What is shellcode?_  Shellcode is executable code that can be injected into any program, that will preform a task.
+_What is shellcode?_
+Shellcode is executable code that can be injected into any program, that will preform a task.

 Since we need to create executable code that can be injected into a program, we will need to write this code in Assembly Language.
-  - Assembly Language is dependant on the processor it is executing on, and the operating system.
++ Assembly Language is dependant on the processor it is executing on, and the operating system.
-For this course all Assembly will be written for Intel 32-bit Architecture, and the Linux Operating System.
++ For this course all Assembly will be written for Intel 32-bit Architecture, and the Linux Operating System.

 To map out how I was going to write Assembly Code for this assgnment, I first created a tcp bind shell using C.
-  - C is the closest programming language to Assembly.
++ C is the closest programming language to Assembly.

 Once I figured out which C functions I needed, I then had to figure out how to replace them with Linux System-Calls.

-These are the C functions we need, in the order they will be executed:
+#### Required C Funtions & Execution Flow
 1. Create Socket.
   - `int ipv4Socket = socket(AF_INET, SOCK_STREAM, 0);`
 2. Create IP-Socket Address.